big-shadow/tweet-stream/README.md

 - Tweet Ingestion microservice
 - Dot Net/EF Core
 - SQLite

-It would be really cool if Twitter's feed was event driven, rather than stream.
-In that case we could do some cloud functions/lambda.
+It would be really cool if Twitter's feed was event driven, rather than a stream.
+In that case I would recommend some serverless cloud functions/lambda.
 In the "real world" I would rather be a recipient than a requestor.
 But hey, it's a coding test.

-You should find careful consideration has been given the application layer boundaries herein.
+You should find careful consideration has been given to the application layer boundaries herein.
 Again, with more time to execute, I would have pitched a cloud solution.
 (Elastic search, firehose/queue, serverless ingestion service surface, etc!)

 The `Domain` project is loosely coupled with both the API and service projects, and could totally be a nuget package in an enterprise environment. `Domain` dependencies are injected into both projects respectively.